madhavajay/nd889/6_planning/heuristic_analysis.md

 ### Algorithm Comparison
 For this problem even though GBFGS is still the fastest it doesn't find the most optimal solution.
 BFS is able to solve an optimal solution in only 6.5 times longer, because "if the shallowest goal node is at some finite depth d, breadth-first search will eventually find it after generating all shallower nodes (provided the branching factor b is finite)" **[\[2\]](#user-content-references)**

 However we can already see that the time and space complexity is becoming a problem for BFS.
 Turning to A\* with the ignore heuristic we can solve the problem with an optimal solution and only 4.5 times the GBFGS run time and less than half the node expansion of BFS.
-Even though the problem is only marginally more complex than the first, non optimal solutions can be drastically worse, so if optimal step count is important certain algorithms should be ruled out.
+Even though the problem appears to be only marginally more complex than the first, non optimal solutions can be drastically worse for cost, so if optimal step count is important certain algorithms such as DFGS should be ruled out.

 BFTS, DLS, RBFS and A\* + hLevelsum did not complete in under 10 minutes.